TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 18/Acts 18.23.md

 ---

-And having spent some time [there], he departed, and went through the region of Galatia, and Phrygia, in order, establishing all the disciples.
+Having spent some time there, he departed, and went through the region of Galatia, and Phrygia, in order, establishing all the disciples.